Volunteer Application

 • Volunteers will treat all visitors to HSNBA with respect, kindness, and understanding at all times

-• Volunters will treat each other, HSNBA Staff and Board Members, and County and City Animal Control Officers with respect, kindness, and understanding at all times.
+• Volunteers will treat each other, HSNBA Staff and Board Members, and County and City Animal Control Officers with respect, kindness, and understanding at all times.
+Sexual harassment or violence will result in an immediate dismissal from the program and after being asked to leave, offenders will no longer be allowed on the premises.

 • Volunteers understand that some dogs and cats have been known at times to bite, scratch, or claw due to their stressful environment, and volunteers will USE EXTRA PRECAUTIONS WHEN HANDLING ANIMALS.
 Volunteers assume all risks and liability involved.